 The flow rate is determined by pressure.
 I never have flow problems inside my RV — using my pump for the water source in my RV.
 My RV water treatment system already filters the water twice before I put it in the RV storage tank.
 When my fill filters get clogged, (when filling my storage tank) the fill rate drops and I start thinking about changing the filter.
 However, this is somewhat of a guess because I don’t measure the pressure going into and exiting the filter.
 Water pressure varies greatly from location to location.
 I guess I could install my pressure gauge and have a better indication of when I need to change my filters.
 I haven’t done that.
 Usually, I change my filters on the basis of the need to regenerate the water softener.

 Clogging is good

 I have heard complaints that some people don’t want low-micron filters because they clog up frequently.
 If the filter clogs up, it means that the filter is doing its job.
 The gunk that caused the clog isn’t in your storage tank.
 If your filter clogs too quickly it means that you are putting lots of gunk-filled water into your filter.

 Other people obsess about the NSF (National Sanitation Foundation) rating of the carbon filters.
 NSF class I removes the most chlorine from the water, and NSF class II removes less chlorine from the water.
 Both greatly improve the taste of the water.
 As you can imagine NSF class I filters cost more than NSF class II filters.

 Conclusion: We like our RV Water Treatment system, and it does improve the water.
 Softness is apparent as is the good taste.

 Remarks: We purchased all of the components for our RV water treatment system and received no compensation for this article.
 All the components are available for open purchase.

 We created this site to help our friends with their RV questions.
-Feel free to ask questions or comment and we will address them to the our best abilities.
+Feel free to ask questions or comment and we will address them.